What is the current state of chess engines?

 I also wanted to add more detail about advanced techniques for engine programming that I came across.

 After setting up your basic minimax framework, you are then free to have fun.
-There are tried and tested algorithms, but it’s especially fun trying to tack your on additions onto your progressively more powerful engine.
+There are tried and tested algorithms, but it’s especially fun trying to tack DIY additions onto your progressively more powerful engine.

 Below is the list of optimisations I implemented, as they are the lowest hanging fruits.